Saint Paul & Minnesota Foundation

 Direct Advice from the Foundation

-Before Applying: "All interested applicants are encouraged to contact a member of the Grants Team before applying to ensure that the grant program fits your needs."
-This pre-application conversation is strongly recommended and can help identify the best-fit program for your organization.
+Before Applying: "All interested applicants are encouraged to contact a member of the Grants Team before applying to ensure that the grant programme fits your needs."
+This pre-application conversation is strongly recommended and can help identify the best-fit programme for your organisation.

-Advisor Support: For the Minnesota Community IDEAS Program, "Organizations invited to apply will be matched with an advisor/mentor who will help you navigate the application process and support your organization in preparing a successful application."
+Advisor Support: For the Minnesota Community IDEAS Programme, "Organisations invited to apply will be matched with an advisor/mentor who will help you navigate the application process and support your organisation in preparing a successful application."

-Community-Centered Approach: The Foundation emphasizes that it "believes that the community should not only benefit from their work, but inform and form it."
+Community-Centred Approach: The Foundation emphasises that it "believes that the community should not only benefit from their work, but inform and form it."
 Applications should demonstrate how communities have shaped the proposed work and will guide implementation.

 Equity Lens: All applications are reviewed through the Foundation's commitment to racial equity.
 Projects should demonstrate understanding of and commitment to addressing systemic inequities.